opendaylight/netvirt/docs/specs/ipv6-l3vpn-internet3.rst

   Valentina Krasnobaeva <valentina.krasnobaeva@6wind.com>

 Work Items
 ----------

-* Validate proposed changes - reuse subnetmap
+* Validate proposed setup so that each VM entry is duplicated in 2 VPN instances
-* Implement NeutronVpn and VpnManager
+* Implement FIB-Manager fallback mechanism for output packets
-* Testing

 Dependencies
 ============